aws-samples/pcluster-manager/README.md

    - `SNSRole`
 3. Install a new PCM instance using the [Quickstart](#quickstart-15-mins-🚀) and fill in all `External PCM Cognito` parameters with the outputs that you just copied.
 This will prevent PCM from creating a new pool and will use the linked one instead.

-## Identify the installed version of ParallelCluster and ParallelClsuster Manager
+## Identify the installed version of ParallelCluster and ParallelCluster Manager
 1. From the CloudFormation console, select a PCM stack.
 2. Select the **Parameters** tab.
 3. The version of ParallelCluster is available under `Version`.